(Threatened Miscarriage; Threatened Pregnancy Loss)

 - Implantation of the embryo

-- Ectopic pregnancy (the baby develops outside of the uterus)
+The baby develops outside of the uterus—ectopic pregnancy

 - Molar pregnancy (rare growth inside the uterus)

 Factors that may increase your risk of threatened abortion include:

 - Certain medications

 The main symptom is bleeding during the first 20 weeks of pregnancy.
 Bleeding may be light or heavy.
 Abdominal cramping may also be present.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.